James Tarjan: Chess career

 Tarjan played in several U.S. Championships during the 1970s and 1980s.
 He was fourth at El Paso 1973 with 7.5/12.
 At Oberlin 1975, he ended up tied for sixth with a score of 6.5/13.
-At Pasadena 1978, which was the Zonal qualifier, he tied for second with 10.5/14, and advanced to the 1979 Riga Interzonal, part of the World Championship cycle.
+At Pasadena 1978, which was the Zonal qualifier, he tied for second with 9.5/14, and advanced to the 1979 Riga Interzonal, part of the World Championship cycle.
 He scored 8.5/17 and did not advance; the tournament was won by former World Champion Mikhail Tal.
 Tarjan's last competitive tournament for three decades was the 1984 U.S. Championship at Berkeley, where he finished tied for third, scoring 10.5/17.

-In 1984, Tarjan gave up professional chess to become a librarian.
-He is a graduate of the University of California, Berkeley, and received his MLS from UCLA.
+In 1984, Tarjan gave up professional chess to become a librarian, and worked for many years at the Santa Cruz Public Library.

 In 2014, Tarjan re-entered the tournament chess world.
 He played in the U.S. Open in Orlando in August finishing with 7.0/9, half a point behind a six-way tie for first place.
 Subsequently, he played in the PokerStars International Tournament on the Isle of Man in October 2014.
 He also competed in the Larry Evans Memorial in Reno, Nevada, over the Easter weekend, finishing in an 8-way tie for second.

-In the 2017 Isle of Man International Masters tournament, he defeated former world champion Vladimir Kramnik in the third round.
+In the 2017 Isle of Man International Masters tournament, he defeated former world champion Vladimir Kramnik in the third round. and former women's world champion Alexandra Kosteniuk.

 He won the Oregon Open held in Portland, Oregon, under sponsorship of the Oregon Chess Federation and Portland Chess Club in 2017.